unsaved/gradle-javaPropFile-plugin/README.txt

     + Extension object properties may be set before the target extension object becomes available.
 Settings deferred in this way will be applied as soon as the extension object comes online.
-May be disabled if you want to ensure that target extension objects are available ahead of time.
+Deferral behavior may  be disabled if you want to enforce that target extension objects are available ahead of time.

     + User specifiable load-specific automatic prefix.
 This allows you to load properties from multiple sources into your Project or Map, without risking name collisions, and being able to clearly and definitively tell the source of each property.

+    + Individual ${references} may use property name prefix characters to override the unset-reference-property behavior, so that in a single properties file or String or text file to be expanded, some references may be required and others optional.
+THIS BEHAVIOR IS FULLY IMPLEMENTED AND TESTED IN THE SOURCE CODE REPOSITORY, BUT ARE NOT IN A PUBLIC RELEASE YET.

 USAGE